Dahlia FAQ

 How much is shipping and when do you ship the dahlias out?

-Tubers will not be shipped until the risk of freezing is safe for their delivery route.
+Tubers will not be shipped until the risk of freezing is over for your delivery route.
 Dahlias are a cold sensitive crop, if tubers freeze they are no longer viable.
-This date is flexible and typically lands mid to end of April.
+This date is flexible and typically lands mid to end of April but can extend into May.
 We cannot predict the weather so we simply wait.
 You will always receive your tubers with enough time to have a successful crop.

 If you insist on having them early, they can be shipped at your own risk.

-We offer delivery to our local area (Domain, Rosenort, La Salle, Ste.
-Agathe, Sanford, Glenlea) Tuesday to Thursday, with a delivery charge of $5.
+We also offer delivery to our local area (Domain, Rosenort, La Salle, Ste.
+Agathe, Sanford, Glenlea), with a delivery charge of $5.
+There is a $10 delivery fee in to the Winnipeg city limits on orders over $25.

 Can I get my money back if I'm not happy?

-Dahlia tubers and plants are a final sale, we do not accept returns or credits for anything other than a defective product at time of receiving.
+Dahlia tubers and plants are a final sale, we do not accept returns or credits for anything other than a defective product at time of receiving, you have three days to notify us if you feel your product was damaged in shipping.

 We guarantee that all dahlia tubers purchased from us will be shipped with at least one viable ‘eye’.
 Dahlia tubers are living things and we try our best to send you high quality product, we handle each tuber multiple times before they are shipped granting multiple opportunities of inspection.
 Keep in mind dahlia tubers come in all sorts of shapes and sizes and can be bumpy and wrinkly and they are all equally viable.